hydroxyhelium/SmartSpeak-Podcasting/README.md

-## SmartSpeak-Podasting using Resemblyzer, Whisper AI, GPT-3
+## SmartSpeak-Podasting using Resemblyzer, Whisper AI, Cohere

 SmartSpeaking-Podcast is a tool that automatically transcribes audio files of podcasts, performs speaker diarization, and generates text based on the conversation between the speakers.